ionic-team/ionic-framework/BREAKING.md

 - [Vue](https://ionicframework.com/docs/vue/virtual-scroll)

 Any references to the virtual scroll types from `@ionic/core` have been removed.
 Please remove or replace these types: `Cell`, `VirtualNode`, `CellType`, `NodeChange`, `HeaderFn`, `ItemHeightFn`, `FooterHeightFn`, `ItemRenderFn` and `DomRenderFn`.

+<h2 id="version-7x-javascript-frameworks">JavaScript Frameworks</h2>

+<h4 id="version-7x-vue">Vue</h4>

+`@ionic/vue` no longer ships a CommonJS entry point.
+Instead, only an ES Module entry point is provided for improved compatibility with Vite.
+Developers should not need to make any changes to their project.

 <h2 id="version-7x-utilities">Utilities</h2>